Commercial Diver Career Guide

 To become a commercial diver you will need a high school diploma or GED, passing of a physical, commercial diver training, and certifications from an accredited diving school.

-Attend A Diving School
+1. Attend A Commercial Diving School

 The first step is to apply to a commercial diving school.